BOOKS WRITTEN BY ROBERT BROWN BUTLER

-LOVERS OF WRITING, here is an excitingly new way to write well.
-This handbook gets straight to the core of what it takes to write lively prose: How to create some fifty common literary devices whenever you want.
-This volume dissects each device into its elemental parts, defines each part, and details the telltale clues that commend its use so clearly that you'll know how to coin the device the instant your literary labor calls for it.
-Repeat this technique fifty times, and you have a literary tool box filled with such masterly chapters as … Increase Verb Density … Reveal Truth with an Unreliable Narrator … Draw the Reader in by Leaving Information Out … Add Meaning with Sentence Fragments … Paint Pictures with Words … Convince by Reasoning with Logic … Write Lively Dialog … and dozens more!
-With this book close by, instead of clumsily wondering what to write next you'll adroitly know how to compose each line —whether you are writing a note to a friend, an article for a local newspaper, or a book that could win a Pulitzer Prize.
-Each lesson also includes one or more passages by usually famous authors that exemplify how to use each literary device to greatest effect.
-These passages archive some of the finest examples of English literature and they alone are worth the book's price.
+LOVERS OF WRITING, This handbook describes an exciting new way to write well: how to create fifty common literary devices whenever you want.
+In a manner analogous to how a carpenter would describe each tool he uses to build a sturdy chair, this book describes each literary tool you would use to build sturdy prose —and it does this so clearly that you will know when and how to use each device the instant your writing calls for it.
+Repeat this technique fifty times, and you have a literary tool box filled with such implements as … Increase Verb Density … Entertain with Humor … Create Suspense with Synecdoche … Inflate Meaning with Understatement … Add Meaning with Sentence Fragments … Paint Pictures with Words … Write Lively Dialog … and dozens more!
+Each lesson includes one or more passages by usually famous authors that exemplify how to use each literary device to greatest effect —and these passages alone are worth the book's price.

 … From Entertain with Humor: See the sample page above.